 Add an Income Line for Each Paycheck

-If you earn more than your estimate, use that extra money intentionally- whether to build savings, pay down debt, or invest.
-EveryDollar makes it easy to reallocate funds in your budget to fit your goals.
+If you earn more than your estimate, use that extra money with intention--whether for building savings, paying down debt, or investing.
+EveryDollar makes it easy to reallocate the money in your budget to fit your goals.

 Example:

-Budgeting for the highest amount and only receiving the lower end ($3,000) can cause stress and force you to make cuts.
-Planning conservatively helps you stay on solid financial footing.
+Budgeting for the highest amount and only receiving the lower end ($3,000) can cause stress and will force you to make cuts to your expenses.
+Planning conservatively helps you remain on solid financial footing.

 💡 Pro Tip: Consider creating a Hill & Valley Fund to help manage months with lower income and save for those times when you earn more.
 Learn more in the Over the Hill, Through the Valley section of this article.